 “I just looked at the pile of papers and asked them if they needed any help,” She said.

 She credits her attitude to her time as a gymnastics coach and as a cheerleader at the University of Regina and with the Roughriders.
 Whether launching teammates into the air or taking flying acrobatic leaps herself, it’s the kind of sport that requires confident competence.

 Now, Elyse knows our system and processes better than anyone and she’s also one of our most knowledgeable staffers when it comes to beer.
 If she isn’t hitting the books or pulling the perfect pint, she’s helping train our newest hires how to do the same.

-Jen has a wealth of experience in the industry and she’s got a lot of Rock and Roll in her, which just makes sense when you’re running our taproom.
+Jen is our Taproom and Events Manager.
+She has a wealth of experience in the industry and she’s got a lot of Rock and Roll in her, which just makes sense when you’re running our taproom.

 She got into craft beer years ago when she tasted a Dark Organic Brown Ale and a Blueberry Ale from the Nelson Brewing Company.

 “When I tasted the difference in quality compared to mass-produced beer, I couldn’t go back.”